Small BusinessMarch 19, 202624 min read

 The five stages above apply to any document type.
 Here is what they look like in practice for four common small business teams.

-Finance: Invoice → Approval → Payment.
-The old way: invoices arrive via email across three different inboxes.
-A bookkeeper opens each one, reads it, manually enters data into QuickBooks, forwards for approval, waits for a reply.
-Invoices fall through the cracks.
-The automated way: all vendor invoices route to a dedicated address.
-DokuBrain picks up each attachment, classifies it, extracts the fields.
-Rules check the invoice against the approved vendor list and PO number.
-Under $500 from approved vendors?
-Auto-approved.
-Everything else routes to the right approver.
+The automated way: all vendor invoices route to a dedicated invoices@ address.
+DokuBrain picks up each attachment, classifies it as a vendor invoice, and extracts the fields automatically.
+Rules check the invoice against the approved vendor list and the relevant PO number.
+Invoices under $500 from approved vendors approve automatically.
+Everything else routes to the right approver based on amount and department.
 Approved invoices push directly to QuickBooks.
-Time on invoice processing drops from 6 hours to under 30 minutes per month.
+A payment run happens every Friday automatically.

-Legal: Contract → Clause Extraction → Risk Flag.
-Contracts are uploaded to the document workflow system.
-DokuBrain classifies them, extracts key fields (parties, dates, auto-renewal, liability cap, payment terms, governing law), and flags clauses that deviate from standard terms.
-A structured summary routes to the reviewer with the original document.
-Contract review time drops by roughly 60%.
+The automated way: contracts are uploaded or forwarded to the document workflow system.
+DokuBrain classifies them as contracts, extracts the key fields (parties, effective date, expiration date, auto-renewal clause, liability cap, payment terms, governing law), and flags clauses that deviate from standard terms.
+A structured summary is generated and routed to the reviewer, who sees a clean data view alongside the original document.
+Key dates are written to the contract database automatically.

-HR: Resume → Parsing → ATS Push.
-All resume submissions funnel through a single ingestion point.
-DokuBrain parses each resume — name, contact info, work history, education, skills, certifications — and writes a structured record to the ATS automatically.
-Time per candidate drops from 20+ minutes to under 2 minutes.
+The automated way: all resume submissions funnel through a single ingestion point.
+DokuBrain parses each resume — extracting name, contact information, work history, education, skills, certifications — and writes a structured record to the ATS automatically.
+The recruiter's first interaction is with organized, searchable candidate data, not a stack of PDFs.

-Operations: Purchase Order → Vendor Matching → ERP.
-Incoming vendor invoices are automatically matched against open POs in the ERP system.
-DokuBrain extracts line items and compares quantities, unit prices, vendor codes.
+The automated way: incoming vendor invoices are automatically matched against open POs in the ERP system.
+DokuBrain extracts the invoice line items and compares them against the PO: quantities, unit prices, vendor codes.
 Perfect matches auto-approve.
-Discrepancies above a tolerance threshold are flagged with both documents side by side.
-Your team spends time on the 5% with real discrepancies, not the 95% that match perfectly.
+Discrepancies above a tolerance threshold are flagged with both documents side by side for human review.

-How to Choose the Right Document Automation Software
+Choosing the Right Document Automation Software

 Accuracy and confidence scoring.
 Every extraction system makes mistakes.
 The question is whether it knows when it is uncertain.
 A system that flags low-confidence extractions for human review is far safer than one that confidently returns wrong data.